Visual Arts Past Faculty

 About

-P. Adams Sitney is a leading historian of avant-garde cinema.
+P. Adams Sitney was a leading historian of avant-garde cinema.
 He is the author of Visionary Film: The American Avant Garde, which was published in 1974.
 In 1970, Sitney co-founded the Anthology Film Archives, an international center for the preservation, study and exhibition of film and video, with a particular focus on independent, experimental and avant-garde cinema.

-Sitney is the author of four other books about film, editor of many journals and anthologies, and recipient of numerous honors, including the American Academy in Berlin's Anna-Maria Kellen Berlin Prize.
-He is a member of the American Academy of Arts and Sciences.
+Sitney authored four other books about film, edited many journals and anthologies, and received numerous honors, including the American Academy in Berlin's Anna-Maria Kellen Berlin Prize.
+He was a member of the American Academy of Arts and Sciences.